roxcarpio/cka-exercises/docs/i.networking.md

     </p>
     </details>

-1. Check your pods’ IPs, You should be able to ssh into any node in your cluster and curl both IPs
+1. Check your pods’ IPs, You should be able to ssh into any node in your cluster and curl both IPs.
     <details><summary>show</summary>
     <p>